Intranoggin/pi-ConsoleApp/README.md

 # pi-ConsoleApp
-Creating a test app in VS Code to run on Raspberry Pi Zero w
+Creating a test app in VS Code to run on Raspberry Pi 3B